Josh Rouse: Grandma's famous goose salad, and other wild game recipes from her collection

 For this recipe, you’ll need ground goose breast, mashed hard-boiled eggs, finely chopped celery, pickle relish and Miracle Whip, with just a little sugar added.

-Cook the goose breast 1 1/2 hours (you can use Canadian goose or snow goose) and grind the meat while it is warm.
+Cook the goose breast 1 1/2 hours (you can use Canada goose or snow goose) and grind the meat while it is warm.
 After it is grinded up, the breast meat can be frozen for later if you have more than you need.
-Mix the grinded meat with the other ingredients and let cool in the fridge.
+Mix the ground meat with the other ingredients and let cool in the fridge.

 With the extended light goose season continuing through the end of the month, you still have a chance to try this recipe out.